William Moise: Biography

-In 1972, the movie director Joseph Levine and four investors offered Moise living expenses for three years in exchange for 600 paintings.
-The paintings were premiered in a New York Gallery and Moise appeared on the Mike Douglas Show.
+The paintings were premiered in a New York Gallery and Moise appeared on the comedy show Hee Haw and the Mike Douglas Show.
 But soon after the first gallery showing, investors lost interest and parted ways.
-Moise died at the age of 58 in 1980 on the tennis court.
+In 1975 Moise and other artistic locals reopened the Crocker House Country Inn at Hancock Point, where during summers he bartended and greeted guests.
+It proved time consuming and took time away from painting; Moise had sold the Inn the year prior to his unexpected death.
+Moise died at the age of 58 of a presumed heart attack in 1980 on the tennis court.